matrix-org/matrix-hookshot/docs/setup.md

 port, or one on each.
 Each listener MUST listen on a unique port.

 You will also need to make this port accessible to the internet so services like GitHub can reach the bridge.
-It is recommended to factor hookshot into your load balancer configuration, but currrently this process is left as an excercise to the user.
+It is recommended to factor hookshot into your load balancer configuration, but currently this process is left as an exercise to the user.

 In terms of API endpoints: